AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-amazon-s3-destination-with-custom-file-formatting.md

 ## Prerequisites {#prerequisites}

-Before advancing to the steps outlined below, please read the [Destination SDK getting started](/help/destinations/destination-sdk/getting-started.md) page for information on obtaining the necessary Adobe I/O authentication credentials and other prerequisites to work with Destination SDK APIs.
+Before advancing to the steps outlined below, please read the [Destination SDK getting started](../../getting-started.md) page for information on obtaining the necessary Adobe I/O authentication credentials and other prerequisites to work with Destination SDK APIs.

 ## Step 1: Create a server and file configuration {#create-server-file-configuration}

-Start by using the `/destination-server` endpoint to create a server and file configuration.
-For detailed descriptions of the parameters in the HTTP request, read the [server and file configuration specifications for file-based destinations](/help/destinations/destination-sdk/server-and-file-configuration.md#s3-example) and the associated [file formatting configurations](/help/destinations/destination-sdk/server-and-file-configuration.md#file-configuration).
+Start by using the `/destination-server` endpoint to [create a server and file configuration](../../authoring-api/destination-server/create-destination-server.md).

 **API format**